eltongo/talloc/README.md

 ## Do you have any benchmarks or performance stats?

 No. Feel free to produce your own if you're into that sort of thing.
 Efficiency and performance are very important on a real world memory allocator, but this one has no such ambitions.
-He wants to stay a wooden boy<sup>2</sup> for life!
+He wants to stay a wooden boy<sup>3</sup> for life!

 ---
 <sup>1</sup> If you can call torturing yourself fun!
+<sup>2</sup> Okay, nobody says that.
-<sup>2</sup> I hadn't made up my mind on whether this was a she, a he or an it.
+<sup>3</sup> I hadn't made up my mind on whether this was a she, a he or an it.
 This settles it I guess.